 This host offers accommodation and payment.

 The chores are varied throughout the year and are often weather dependent.
 On sunny days there is plenty of gardening around the private areas of the property and looking after the vegetable garden which is not part of the Lodge.
-There may also be help needed with new projects like the new house we are building for ourselves.
 On wet days the inside work is general help cleaning and tidying up.
-This type of help is in the private areas of the property, is not paid, and is offered to any one regardless of age/experience as part of our desire to meet and help travelers from other countries and cultures.
+This type of help is in the private areas of the property, is not paid, and is offered to any one regardless of experience as part of our desire to meet and help travelers from other countries and cultures.

-We have bunk houses with their own showers and kitchen facilities for travelers although we do like to have meals together with visiting travelers so that we can chat.
+We have bunk houses with their own showers and kitchen facilities which are shared by travelers although we do like to have meals together with visiting travelers so that we can chat.
 In the winter months when the lodge is closed, travelers can choose from any of the available apartments.

 As the location is boat access only and we are surrounded by water, you can spend your time off kayaking, fishing, or swimming.
 There are also walking tracks and some of the most beautiful views in New Zealand.
-This beauty, nature and quiet comes at a price, namely the time it takes to reach us.
-Wherever you are traveling from you will have to plan for an overnight in Havelock in order to catch the boat at 10:00am the next morning.
+This beauty, nature and quiet comes at a price, namely the time and cost to reach us.
+Wherever you are traveling from you will have to plan for an overnight in Havelock in order to catch the Pelorus Mailboat at 10:00am the next morning.
+The Mailboat trip is $45 each way.
 But if you love nature, walking, fishing and all things peaceful, it is worth the trip.